ABO blood group system: Subgroups

 The A blood type contains about 20 subgroups, of which A1 and A2 are the most common (over 99%).
 A1 makes up about 80% of all A-type blood, with A2 making up almost all of the rest.
 These two subgroups are not always interchangeable as far as transfusion is concerned, as some A2 individuals produce antibodies against the A1 antigen.
 Complications can sometimes arise in rare cases when typing the blood.

 With the development of DNA sequencing, it has been possible to identify a much larger number of alleles at the ABO locus, each of which can be categorized as A, B, or O in terms of the reaction to transfusion, but which can be distinguished by variations in the DNA sequence.
 There are six common alleles in white individuals of the ABO gene that produce one's blood type:

 The same study also identified 18 rare alleles, which generally have a weaker glycosylation activity.
 People with weak alleles of A can sometimes express anti-A antibodies, though these are usually not clinically significant as they do not stably interact with the antigen at body temperature.

-Cis AB is another rare variant, in which A and B genes are transmitted together from a single parent.
+Cis AB is another rare variant, in which A and B antigens are transmitted together from a single parent.